samannazz/Yocto/README.md

 Metadata for kernel
 --------------------

-How to build kernel, have to ise make commands, make conf, make modules install
+How to build kernel, have to use make commands, make conf, make modules install
 In kernel metadata, we have to which hardware we have to use, which version of kernel we have to install

 Metadata is collection of